British banker hit with 14 million euro penalty in German fraud trial

 “Do we all want to live in a world where everyone is ripping each other off?,” Zickler said on Wednesday, addressing the defendants.

-The trial comes after a years-long probe into the sham trades, fuelling a public outcry over the government’s failure to stop a scam that cost Germany more than 5 billion euros.
+The trial comes after a years-long probe into sham stock trading, fuelling a public outcry over the government’s failure to stop a scam that cost Germany more than 5 billion euros.
 Experts believe most of the money will not be recovered.

-The conviction, however, potentially paves the way for the prosecutions of others in the network of big global banks, hedge funds and investors who profited.
+The conviction potentially paves the way for the prosecutions of others in the network of big global banks, hedge funds and investors who allegedly profited from the scheme.
 “There will be further trials,” said Zickler.

-The German court is preparing to set up as many as nine court chambers to deal with the extra workload, a person familiar with the matter said, although this will likely be delayed by the coronavirus outbreak.
+The German court is preparing to set up as many as nine court chambers to deal with a string of further expected trials, a person familiar with the matter said, although this will likely be delayed by the coronavirus outbreak.

 German state prosecutor Anne Brorhilker had outlined criminal charges against Martin Shields and fellow British banker Nicholas Diable, who she said organised a network of traders and lenders to make double tax reclaims with sham share trades.

-Brorhilker told the court the two men had targeted companies - including carmaker BMW and airline Lufthansa - with large trades, triggering tax rebate vouchers, outlining more than 30 instances of double-tax reclaims totalling 447 million euros.
+Brorhilker told the court the two men made large rapid stock trades in companies - including carmaker BMW and airline Lufthansa - to give the impression of numerous owners, triggering tax rebate vouchers.
+She outlined more than 30 instances of double-tax reclaims totalling 447 million euros.

 The court ordered Shields to pay 14 million euros, clawing back profits he had made.
 He received a suspended jail sentence of one year and 10 months.
 The judges imposed a one-year suspended jail term on Diable.